drawsmcgraw/tacticalprogramming/content/kubernetes-cluster-autoscaling-in-tkg.md

 ### Examine the Workload Cluster

-On the workload cluster (the TKG cluster you created), Cluster Autoscaler creates a config-map to track its status.
+On the workload cluster (the TKG cluster you created), in the '`kube-system`' namespace, Cluster Autoscaler creates a configmap to track its status.
 You can view this config map.
 ```text
 $ kubectx aws-autoscale-01-admin@aws-autoscale-01
 ✔ Switched to context "aws-autoscale-01-admin@aws-autoscale-01".